---

 # DIY vs. managed GEO: where teams actually stall

-Mid-market SaaS teams generally fail at GEO execution because the process requires coordinating four simultaneous workstreams.
-These include site readability, structured content publishing, technical infrastructure fixes, and ongoing content refreshes.
-Most lean teams lack the dedicated bandwidth to manage these complex, overlapping requirements internally, leading to stalled progress despite having access to data.
+**Mid-market SaaS teams fail at GEO because the process requires coordinating multiple simultaneous workstreams including site readability, structured content publishing, technical fixes, and ongoing refreshes.** While teams often identify visibility gaps using monitoring tools, they lack the dedicated bandwidth to execute fixes.
+This execution bottleneck typically results in stagnant dashboards despite having the necessary insights to improve visibility.

-In-house GEO execution requires three distinct, specialized capabilities:
+In-house GEO execution requires three distinct core capabilities:

-1. **LLM Strategy**: Deep understanding of how LLMs select sources to build a prompt-mapped content strategy.
+* **LLM Strategy:** Expertise in how LLMs select sources to build a prompt-mapped content strategy.

-2. **AI Engineering**: Technical expertise to deploy schema markup, llms.txt, and crawler-specific rendering.
+* **AI Engineering:** Technical ability to deploy AI crawler infrastructure including schema markup, llms.txt, and crawler-specific rendering.

-3. **Content Capacity**: The ability to maintain a continuous publishing cadence while running feedback loops from GSC and GA4 data.
+* **Content Capacity:** Ability to publish at a continuous cadence while running a feedback loop from GSC and GA4 data.

-Hiring for these roles typically takes three to six months and exceeds the cost of a managed program.
-For those choosing the DIY route, success requires a documented prompt map, two to four answer objects per month, and a sustainable refresh process.
-If these cannot be staffed reliably, managed execution is necessary to outperform simple dashboards.
-For a structured comparison, read [AI visibility platform vs. done-for-you GEO service](/blog/ai-visibility-platform-vs-done-for-you-geo-service).
+Hiring for these roles requires three to six months and costs more than a managed program.
+Teams choosing a DIY approach must set realistic expectations, including a documented prompt map, two to four answer objects per month, technical fixes as they surface, and a sustainable refresh process.
+If a team cannot staff these requirements reliably, managed execution outperforms monitoring dashboards alone.
+For a structured comparison, see [AI visibility platform vs. done-for-you GEO service](/blog/ai-visibility-platform-vs-done-for-you-geo-service).

 # How Mersel AI runs the system